-According to the Centers for Disease Control and Prevention, over 36 percent of households in the United States have at least one dog.
+According to the Centers for Disease Control and Prevention (CDC), around 38 percent of households in the United States have at least one dog.
 These animals can be great companions, but they can also bite.
 If a dog attacked you or a family member, the result is frequently long-term injuries, psychological trauma, or death.
+A San Diego dog bite lawyer can help with your case.

 Because dogs have extremely sharp teeth, just one bite can cause significant damage.
 Here are some of the most common injuries victims experience.